KurtisLiggett/GuiBuilderPlus/README.md

 * To view currently open bug reports, [click here](https://github.com/KurtisLiggett/GuiBuilderPlus/issues)
 * To view or submit neww feature requests, visit the [discussions](https://github.com/KurtisLiggett/GuiBuilderPlus/discussions/categories/ideas) page and look for the _Ideas_ category.
 * Have a question?
 Visit the [discussions](https://github.com/KurtisLiggett/GuiBuilderPlus/discussions/categories/q-a) page and look for the _Q&A_ category.
+* The AutoIt forum topic can be found [here](https://www.autoitscript.com/forum/topic/208102-guibuilderplus/)

 License
 ---